Assessing Office 365 network connectivity

 - Sign up for Microsoft FastTrack for guided assistance with Office 365 planning, design and deployment.

-- See the Office 365 Network Onboarding tool section below to run basic connectivity tests that provide specific guidance about networking connectivity improvements that can be made between a given user location and Office 365.
+- See the Microsoft 365 connectivity test section below to run basic connectivity tests that provide specific guidance about networking connectivity improvements that can be made between a given user location and Office 365.

 Microsoft authorization is required to use ExpressRoute for Office 365.
 Microsoft reviews every customer request and only authorizes ExpressRoute for Office 365 usage when a customer's regulatory requirement mandates direct connectivity.
 If you have such requirements, please provide the text excerpt and web link to the regulation which you interpret to mean that direct connectivity is required in the ExpressRoute for Office 365 Request Form to begin a Microsoft review.
 Unauthorized subscriptions trying to create route filters for Office 365 will receive an error message.